 BUT (and it's a big but) you don’t have to pay these whilst you are a student.
 You can take

 repaid in small instalments once you are earning over £21,000.
 Who doesn't like "free" money?
 For more info see: Student Loans Company (SLC) .

-If you are from outside the EU you will be classified as an overseas student.
+If you are from outside the UK and don't have settled or pre-settled status you will be classified as an overseas student.
 Fees for overseas students are somewhat higher :( For more info see Overseas Tuition Fees .

 The Cambridge Bursary (or Newton Trust Bursary) is a means-tested grant of up to £3,500